-Option 1: I will submit the data files as supplementary information to the journal(s) that I publish in.
+Option 1: I will submit the data files to a publication which makes them openly available without a subscription.
 This option should only be selected if the user plans to submit both minimally processed data (i.e., raw instrument data) and the results of subsequent analysis to an open access journal which allows it to be downloaded without a subscription.
 The available data should be sufficient to reproduce the results presented in the publication.